 Other conditions that have been closely linked to poor oral health include:

-At Our Westchester dentist Chappaqua Dentistry, we will go above and beyond to keep our patient’s mouths clean and healthy.
+At Chappaqua Dentistry, we will go above and beyond to keep our patient’s mouths clean and healthy.
 We can spot issues early on, ensuring they are dealt with effectively and that no further health conditions will become apparent.
 Keeping twice yearly dental appointments as an adult is extremely important, but you may make more frequent appointments if you have existing oral issues or a condition such as diabetes.

 At our practice, we equip our patients with the knowledge and tools needed to take care of their teeth properly at home.
 In the long run, thorough oral hygiene practices will pay off as you will live a longer, happier life.

 If you want to make sure you have no underlying issues or that you’re taking care of your teeth as best you can, contact our practice for a consultation today.

 We will talk you through what we can do for you so you understand us and our methods, and help to manage expectations so we’re all on the same page.
 We have many returning patients in Westchester thanks to our friendly, welcoming atmosphere and relaxed treatment methods.
 Don’t hesitate – contact us today and speak to a friendly member of the team!